Backers of Ohio redistricting measure vow lawsuit over ballot language they call 'deceitful'

 It describes the amendment’s restrictions on lobbyists and politicians influencing the map-drawing process as limits on citizens’ rights to free expression.
 And, in a particularly noteworthy change added at the last minute, it describes the amendment, which is specifically intended to prevent partisan gerrymandering, as specifically requiring it.

-“I just keep thinking about that book ‘1984,’ " said Catherine Turcer, Common Cause Ohio executive director and a member of the large bipartisan coalition supporting Issue 1.
+“I just keep thinking about that book ‘1984,’ " said Catherine Turcer, Common Cause Ohio executive director and a member of the large bipartisan coalition supporting Issue 1, referring to the famous novel by George Orwell.
 “You know, ‘War is peace, freedom is slavery.’
 The way that the ballot language plays around with the word ‘gerrymandering’ to make it mean exactly what it doesn't is both jaw-dropping and it makes you question the integrity of elected officials."

-GOP state Sen. Theresa Gavarone, who proposed adding language describing proposed the map-making process as “gerrymandering,” said drawing lines to affect outcomes based on voters’ party affiliations meets the dictionary definition.
+GOP state Sen. Theresa Gavarone, who proposed the “gerrymandering” phrasing, said drawing lines to affect outcomes based on voters’ party affiliations meets the dictionary definition.

 Ohio League of Women Voters executive director Jen Miller, speaking for the ballot campaign, said a legal challenge will be filed next week in the Ohio Supreme Court.